-The Subcommittee has already taken this on in specific ways.
-Specifically, we applaud this Subcommittee for the passage and enactment of the Furthering Access to Stroke Telemedicine (FAS) Act of 2017 (H.R.
-1148) and for forwarding measures to expand access to telehealth for those impacted by opioid substance use disorder, including H.R.
-5603.
-We encourage the Subcommittee to prioritize operationalizing the rollback of these restrictions.
+It's no wonder, then, that of the approximately \$1 trillion the federal government spends on Medicare every year, a minuscule \$29 million or so goes toward telehealth.
+We encourage policymakers to find ways to remove 1834(m)'s backward-facing restrictions that prohibit Medicare caregivers from utilizing telehealth services to improve beneficiary outcomes.
+Congress has already taken this on in specific ways.
+For example, we applaud both chambers for the passage and enactment of the Furthering Access to Stroke Telemedicine (FAST) Act of 2017 (S. 431) and for forwarding measures to expand access to telehealth for those impacted by opioid substance use disorder, including provisions of this Committee's Opioid Crisis Response Act (S. 2680 / H.R.
+6).
+We encourage this Subcommittee to prioritize operationalizing the rollback of geographic and site restrictions in 1834(m).
 We support the Evidence-Based Telehealth Expansion Act (H.R.
-3482) and urge the Subcommittee to consider proposals like this that would empower CMS to ease access to telehealth where it is rembursement that went to telehealth fiscally and clinically responsible to do so.
+3482, which is also a section of S. 1016) and urge the Subcommittee to consider proposals like this that would empower CMS to ease access to telehealth where it is fiscally and clinically responsible to do so.

-We do not propose to expand the definition of Medicare telehealth services beyond what CMS has interpreted from the statutory concept of telehealth-a live, interactive voice or video session.
-CHI strongly discourages any statutory changes that would expose new connected health modalities to the restrictions of 1834(m).
+We discourage proposals to expand the definition of Medicare telehealth services beyond what CMS has interpreted from the statutory concept of telehealth-a live two-way voice or video session.
+Statutory changes that would expose new connected health modalities to the restrictions of 1834(m) would be unforced errors.
 We further note our appreciation and support for CMS' proposal in its draft Calendar Year 2019 Physician Fee Schedule to recognize of "communication technology-based services" that do not meet the Medicare telehealth services definition in Section 1834(m).
 While 1834(m) must still apply to the narrow set of defined Medicare services that fall under its definition moving forward, any inclusion of new modalities as Medicare telehealth services would harm the development of connected health technology innovations as well as their being made available to countless American Medicare beneficiaries.